karan-jadhav/intensel-docs/docs/getting-started.md

 ## Step 1: Prepare API key

-You have to pass api key in headers for authorization
+You have to pass Auth TOKEN in headers for authorization

 ```
-Authorization: Api-Key <API_KEY>
+Authorization: Token <API_KEY>
 ```